 |Rewards||Axos Rewards Checking||1.25%||$1,000 in direct deposits and 15 debit card purchases of $3 or more|

 |No deposit to open||Ally Interest Checking||0.10%-0.50%||-|

 |Second chance accounts||Capital One 360 Checking||0.10%-0.10%||$0.01 daily balance|

 Although online-only checking comes with a number of important benefits, you may feel that access to brick-and-mortar services is an important part of the banking experience you want.
 If that's the case, our breakdown of the best checking accounts includes traditional accounts that could meet your particular needs.
 But whether you're considering brick-and-mortar banking or online banking or something in between, it's easiest to make a good decision when you start out with a clear idea of what you want to find.

 When it comes to checking accounts, you should think about how you'll use your account every day.
 Do you make a lot of debit card purchases, or do you prefer to withdraw cash from ATMs?
 Is access to a branch important to you, or will you be comfortable doing all your banking online and by phone?
 Should you worry about potential overdraft fees?
 Having answers to these questions will make it much easier to narrow down your options.

 A Comprehensive List of Online Checking Accounts

 Here is the full list of online checking accounts we considered in the course of our research.
 This may be a good place to start looking for options if you didn't find what you were looking for above.
-You can also check out our account comparison tool for a more interactive list of choices.

 |Account||APY||Min Balance for APY||Minimum Opening Balance|